phamvinhnga/.net-scaffolding-my-sql/README.md

 #5: Run cmd: dotnet ef dbcontext scaffold "Name=ConnectionString:DefaultConnection" Pomelo.EntityFrameworkCore.MySql -o EntityModels --data-annotations -c ScaffoldingMysqlDbContext

 #Note:
 	#2: If you alrealy have your database.
-You don't have need to this command docker compose up -d.
+You don't have need to this command "docker compose up -d".
 You just need to configure the your database parameters in the appsettings.json file

 	#5: "Name=ConnectionString:DefaultConnection" in appsettings.json file